Prescribed Fire Trainings & Learning Resources

 Sign up for our database of prescribed fire practitioners.
 We will keep you posted of training and burning opportunities through TREX and other training and learning opportunities.

-The Selkirk TREX and Columbia Gorge TREX are both being hosted by partners in Washington this fall.
-More information below.
+The Selkirk TREX and Columbia Gorge TREX are both being hosted by partners in Washington.

 A History of TREX in Washington